 Fikatha Media is a collaborative community that aims to help people tell their stories when they don't have the means to do so themselves.
 This documentary was screened at the 2018 Rainforest Partnership’s SXSW Films for the Forest Event.
 Find the full-length doc here.

-Video produced by Megan O'Connell, Alejandro Santillana and Olivia Schmidt, University of Texas at Austin in conjunction with the letter "Border wall will be bad for biodiversity" publish in Frontiers of Ecology and Evolution.
+Video produced by Megan O'Connell, Alejandro Santillana and Olivia Schmidt, in conjunction with the letter "Border wall will be bad for biodiversity" published in Frontiers of Ecology and Evolution.

 The Scientist in Residence program at UT Austin puts graduate researchers in public school classrooms to expose students to cutting edge research, while teaching scientists how to become better communicators.
 For the 2016-2017 school year, I collaborated with Mr. Hance at Laurel Mountain Elementary to create innovative outdoor lessons and learning spaces for hiss 5th grade science class.
 For the 2017-2018 school year, I am producing media products to help promote SciRes to the UT Austin Community

 Public perceptions of scientists are often one-dimensional and ignore the humans behind the science.
 I am producing an ongoing photo/video series that aims to present more diverse and humanistic images of scientists around the world.

 Voices of the April 23 Science March in Austin, TX.